Updated for Avast 2017.

 How to open the Avast Virus Chest

-To open the Virus Chest, right click on Avast’s little orange ball icon in the system tray in the bottom right hand corner of your computer.
-Select Open Avast user interface from the menu.
-Another way to open the user interface is to double click the desktop icon.
+To open the Virus Chest, right click on Avast’s little orange icon in the system tray in the bottom right hand corner of your computer.
+Select Virus Chest from the menu.

-From the main menu, select Scan, then Scan for viruses, and then click the Quarantine (Virus Chest) button at the bottom of the screen to open the Virus Chest window.
+From the menu on the left, select Protection, then Antivirus.
+Click the Virus Chest button at the bottom of the screen to open the Virus Chest window.

-If Avast 2015 detects an infected or suspicious file, it will try to repair it at first.
+When Avast 2017 detects an infected or suspicious file, it will try to repair it first.
 Unfortunately, some files cannot be repaired so Avast will try to move the file to the Virus Chest.
 If the infected file refuses to move to the Virus Chest, it will be automatically deleted from your computer.